Complications of Acute Otitis Media

 This depends on the presentation but the following would be appropriate in most cases.

-- Close neurological observation for meningitis and other signs eg eye signs
+Close neurological observation for meningitis and other signs

-- Keep nil by mouth if you are concerned the patient may need operative management: usually, operative management is reserved for patients who do not improve or worsen in the first 24 hours
+Keep nil by mouth if you are concerned the patient may need operative management: usually, operative management is reserved for patients who do not improve or who worsen in the first 24 hours

-- Meningitis – may need mastoidectomy at a later date
+Meningitis – may need mastoid exploration at a later date